akfung/PhoenixByte/README.md

 The base model is Meta’s Llama2 7B, chosen because it can be trained on an 8GB consumer GPU with quantization.
 The model finetuning was performed on a laptop RTX 4060 using 4bit normal float quantization and Low-Rank adapters through the Hugging Face transformers and PEFT libraries.
 LoRA updates were merged with the model following training completion.

 ## Deployment
-This app runs as a gradio app inside a docker container deployed to Google Cloud Run on a T4 instance.
+This app runs as a gradio app inside a docker container build on Google Cloudbuild and deployed to Compute Engine on a T4 instance.
 The model weights themselves are stored on Google Cloud storage.